paslandau/paslandau.github.io/source/_drafts/running-complete-php-development-environment-on-docker.md

 This issue **only affects users with a linux host system**!
 Docker Desktop (previously known as Docker for Mac / Docker for Win) has a virtualization layer in between that will effectively erase all ownership settings and make everything shared from the host available to every user in a container.
-But even for those cases it makes sense to apply the same solution.

 We use the following script to ensure a consistent user setup when building a container: